dbuchwald/6502/Software/README.md

 - `21_serial_load_test` - attempt to implement testing program for high serial load, counting incoming characters,
 - `22_modem_test` - barebone modem testing application, sort of bootloader without user interface,
 - `23_blink_test` - copy of `load/01_blink_test` to show how simple `makefile` change can be used to build the same source either as ROM image or bootloader-compatible loadable module,
-- `minimal_bootloader` - simplest possible bootloader application that can be used to simplify software development thanks to making ROM flashing unnecessary for each code change.
+- `minimal_bootloader` - simplest possible bootloader application that can be used to simplify software development thanks to making ROM flashing unnecessary for each code change,
+- `os1` - **work in progress** - basic operating system.

 The following table summarizes compatibility of each program with different versions of the 6502 computers: